-*Details: Save $40 on purchases over $250 at viziooptic.com from now through September 1st, 2014 11:59pm ET only.
-Excludes brands ic! berlin, Face a Face and WOOW.
-Offer cannot be applied to previous purchases or the purcahse of gift cards and cannot be redeemed for cash or used in combination with any other offer.
-To redeem, enter code LABOR40 in the promo code box at checkout.
-Limit one promotional code per order.
+*Details: Save an extra 25% off with promo code EXTRA25 on sale styles at viziooptic.com from now through September 30th, 2014 11:59pm ET.
+Offer cannot be applied to previous purchases or the purchase of gift cards and cannot be redeemed for cash or used in combination with any other offer.
+To redeem, enter code EXTRA25 in the promo code box at checkout.
 Terms of offer are subject to change.

 Monday : 10am - 6pm